 C. Sedatives and antispasmodics are the chief means at our disposal.
-In the slighter cases a mixture of morphine, ether, and camphor mixture, with or without lobelia, will suffice (F. 175); or relief may be given by four or five grains of the citrate of caffein.
+In the slighter cases a mixture of morphia, ether, and camphor mixture, with or without lobelia, will suffice (F. 175); or relief may be given by four or five grains of the citrate of caffein.
 Some persons keep the caffein always at hand, as they find that by its means they are often able to ward off a threatened attack.
-If more severe, the tincture of belladonna may be used with bromide of potassium (F. 187), or any of the above may be combined, and in heart cases you should Many prefer the subcutaneous injection of add digitalis. morphine in severe attacks, one sixth or one fourth of a grain often giving immediate relief.
-It may be given along with $\frac{1}{120}$ or $\frac{1}{50}$ gr. of atropine; it is most useful where there is but little co-existing bronchitis, and should not be employed when there is much secretion in the tubes.
-It is always wise to try a small dose of morphine on the first occasion, such as one eighth or one sixth of a grain, and to repeat it in an hour or two if it is unsuccessful.
-In cases attended with dryness of the mucous membrane, great relief is afforded by repeated doses of the acid tartrate of potassium combined with squills, or by the liquor ammonii acetatis, given in hot water.
+If more severe, the tincture of belladonna may be used with bromide of potassium (F. 187), or any of the above may be combined, and in heart cases you should add digitalis.
+Many prefer the subcutaneous injection of morphia in severe attacks. one sixth or one fourth of a grain often giving immediate relief.
+It may be given along with $\frac{1}{120}$ or $\frac{1}{80}$ gr. of atropine; it is most useful where there is but little coexisting bronchitis, and should not be employed when there is much secretion in the tubes.
+It is always wise to try a small dose of morphia on the first occasion, such as one eighth or one sixth of a grain, and to repeat it in an hour or two, if it is unsuccessful.
+In cases attended with dryness of the mucous membrane, great relief is afforded by repeated doses of the acid tartrate of potassium combined with squills, or by the liquor ammoniæ acetatis, given in hot water.
 Where there is no bronchitis, repeated doses of chloral sometimes succeed, and some have recommended the use of nitro-glycerine.
-When the asthma is associated with emphysema or bronchitis, and the expectoration is difficult, the subcutaneous use of atropine alone

-$(\frac{1}{100} \text{ or } \frac{1}{80} \text{ gr.})$ is often successful, and may be followed by an ether and lobelia mixture.
-Antipyrine (gr. xx) often acts beneficially in obstinate cases, and is usually worthy of trial.
+When the asthma is associated with emphysema or bronchitis, and the expectoration is difficult, the subcutaneous use of atropine alone $(\frac{1}{100})$ or $\frac{1}{80}$ gr.) is often successful, and may be followed by an ether and lobelia mixture.

 In almost every case you can afford relief by inhalations.
 When the patient is unaccustomed to tobacco, a cigar is often sufficient, or the stramonium or datura tatula may be employed.
 The French "antiasthmatic cigarettes" are still more valuable.
-Blotting-paper, soaked in a strong solution of nitre and afterwards dried, when set on fire upon a plate placed near to the patient, seldom fails to lessen the dyspnœa.
+Blotting paper, soaked in a strong solution of nitre and afterwards dried, when set on fire upon a plate placed near to the patient, seldom fails to lessen the dyspnæa.
 "Himrod's remedy" sometimes answers when all others fail, or a powder much used at the Brompton Hospital may be tried (F. 317).
 A teaspoonful of this powder should be placed on a plate, and, when lighted, the fumes should be inhaled through a large inverted funnel.